strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 ### 3. Update the Homepage

 It's time to make this blog a bit more yours.
-Navigate to [_SINGLE TYPES > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.
+Navigate to [_Single Types > Homepage_](http://localhost:1337/admin/plugins/content-manager/singleType/application::homepage.homepage) in the left-hand menu.

 Hover the picture in the **ShareImage field** and click the **Edit** icon <Fa-PencilAlt />.
 Click on **Replace Media** and upload an image from your computer.
 This image will represent your blog when sharing an article on social medias.
 Click **Finish** twice.